Nenkai/gt-modding-hub/docs/ps2/model_render_commands.md

 ## PushMatrix

 Pushes the current matrix stack down by one, duplicating the current matrix.
 Intended to be used with transformation commands.
+Similar to [glPushMatrix](https://registry.khronos.org/OpenGL-Refpages/gl2.1/xhtml/glPushMatrix.xml).

 Usage: `PushMatrix`